RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 Edit the "_DB get fresh copy.cmd" file so that \
 SET PRODUCTION_DB_PATH=\
-is followed by the path to your production database folder and \
+is followed by the path to the folder containing your production database and \
 PRODUCTION_DB_NAME=\
-is followed by your production database file name (without the extension)
+is followed by your production database file name (without the .rmtree extension)

 Again, examine the file to see that it is safe.
 It simply copies your production database to the SQL folder and then copies the copy.